Domanoc/Combat-Data-Core-Mod/docs/ModFramework/Features/DebugFunctions.md

 A list of general use framework helper functions:

 ### Note:
-All function expect the framework to be loaded in the file. recommended is the create function.
+All functions expect the framework to be loaded in the file. recommended is the create function.
 ```lua
 --load the mod framework as a global for use within this file
 Mod = require("ModFrameworkModule")